-It’s hard to pick just one thing to do while in Masaya, Nicaragua — but this nighttime lava tour might be one of the coolest things to do during your semester volunteering abroad.
+It’s hard to pick just one thing to do while in Masaya, Nicaragua — but this night time lava tour might be one of the coolest things to do during your semester volunteering abroad here.

 If you don’t know much about Nicaragua, you are in for an absolute treat.
 This country is bursting full of adventures, gorgeous beaches (like Nicaragua's Corn Islands), volcanoes to kayak around, hike and explore … one of which is nestled in the colorfully vibrant city of Masaya (it’s a place you cannot miss).
 Good thing that city is just a day trip away if you’ll be volunteering in Central America with ILP.

 While you’re teaching English in Nicaragua, you’ll be living in the rad city of Granada (which we also love), which means you’re close enough to head to nearby Masaya for a day trip or short weekend getaway.
 Pretty prefect, right?
 Here are the details you need for the ideal trip: